top of page

 A not-for-profit dance company, Peninsula Lively Arts has served as a home for diverse, inclusive, and dynamic performances and dance education since its founding in 1967.
 Peninsula Lively Arts is the second longest-running ballet company in the Bay Area, after the San Francisco Ballet.
 Centrally located in the heart of San Mateo County, PLA has grown alongside our evolving cultural landscape, expanding our vision to embrace a broad array of performances and educational programs.

-Our productions go far beyond classical ballet, performed by our anchor organization, Peninsula Ballet Theatre under the artistic director of Gregory Amato, to include hip-hop under the artistic direction of Stuck Sanders, contemporary dance, and an international dance festival, showcasing the Bay Area’s culturally distinctive dance community.
+Our productions go far beyond classical ballet, performed by our anchor organization, Peninsula Ballet Theatre under the artistic director of Gregory Amato, to include contemporary dance, and an international dance festival, showcasing the Bay Area’s culturally distinctive dance community.

 In addition to our performances, Peninsula Lively Arts is home to the Peninsula School of the Arts with five studios where students of all ages (from 3 to 80+) and backgrounds, abilities and aspirations, can explore their passion for dance and to develop their creative skills that will serve them on stage, in the classroom, and in every facet of their lives.
 We offer up to 100% scholarships as we believe everyone deserves to have access to dance and to creativity.